-The committee is chaired by the QFES Assistant Commissioner, Emergency Management and Community Capability with membership from the following agencies:
+The committee is chaired by the Assistant Commissioner, SES within QFES with membership from the following agencies:

-- " AVCGA
+- AVCGA

-- " Department of Transport and Main Roads (Maritime Safety Queensland)
+- Department of Transport and Main Roads (Maritime Safety Queensland)

-- " QPS
+- QPS

-- " RLSSQ
+- RLSSQ

-- " SLSQ
+- SLSQ

-- " VMRAQ.
+- VMRAQ.

-Queensland Police-Citizens Youth Welfare Association
+• Queensland Police-Citizens Youth Welfare Association

 The Queensland Police-Citizens Youth Welfare Association, commonly known as PCYC, is a non-government, not-for-profit, charitable organisation that provides appropriate, affordable and accessible youth development programs and services to support young people in making positive life choices.
 The PCYC Emergency Services Cadets Program is delivered in partnership with PCYC and Queensland's emergency services including QFES and QPS.